Oops and Daisies

 • Shop

-• Work With Me To Tell Your Story
+• Work With Me

 How to Bullet Journal Work-at-Home-Mom Style

-June 26, 2018 by lizsfhall@gmail.com
+June 26, 2018 by Liz SanFilippo Hall

-Let me preface this post by saying this: when I saw these beautiful bullet journal designs on Pinterest I thought, Cool idea, but I don’t think I’d EVER have the time to do that!
-Even so, the trend of bullet journals kept catching my eye, and the whole concept totally intrigued me.
+Let me preface this post by saying this: when I saw beautiful bullet journal designs on Pinterest I thought, Cool idea, but I don’t think I’d EVER have the time to do that!
+Even so, the trend of bullet journaling kept catching my eye, and the whole concept totally intrigued me.

 I am a lover of to-do lists.
-I used to have notecards and post it notes, and slips of paper EVERYWHERE with my lists and ideas.
+I used to have notecards and post-it notes, and slips of paper EVERYWHERE with my lists and ideas.
 But since I had them everywhere, and wayyyy too many notebooks, I constantly lost them; it didn’t help my productivity whatsoever when I wasted time looking for all these lists and ideas.

 Once I understood what a bullet journal was (basically an organized version of to-do lists and a planner, as well as a journal, all rolled into one) I knew I had to have one for myself… even if it wasn’t nearly as pretty as the ones I saw on Pinterest.
 (As I’ve said before, I’m no Pinterest mom).

-So, this is how I bullet journal, work-at-home mom style… maybe one day mine will be full of color and have prettier designs, but for now, with two little kids underfoot and only a couple hours to work each day, this is what I do.
+Maybe one day mine will be full of color and have prettier designs, but for now, with two little kids underfoot and only a couple hours to work each day, this is what I do.

 Bullet journal key